lrheault/tweetGrinder/README.md

 # tweetGrinder
-A general Python class to process tweets by type and returning cleaned display text.
+A general Python class to process tweets by type and returning the cleaned display text and other metadata.
 Contains an English filter.

 Usage: